How to Animate Photo to GIF Online (Free, No App Needed)

 Instagram & TikTok GIF dimensions

-Both platforms compress uploads, so start with high-resolution source images.
-The animation will maintain quality through compression if the input is clean.
+Both platforms heavily compress uploads, so start with high-resolution source images.
+The animation will hold quality through compression if the input is clean—crush on the way in and you’ll see artifacts amplified on the way out.

-For Instagram stickers and reaction GIFs, I use 500 x 500 to 800 x 800 pixels—big enough to stay sharp, small enough to load instantly.
+For Instagram reaction-style stickers and Giphy uploads, 500 × 500 to 800 × 800 pixels is my range—big enough to stay sharp at display size, small enough to load instantly.

 Slack / Discord emoji sizing